eclipse-csi/security-handbook/docs/vulnerabilities/embargoes.md

 ## Developing a fix under an embargo

-If you are developing a fix for an issue under an embargo, you should use private forks and private CI (continous integration).
+If you are developing a fix for an issue under an embargo, you should use private forks and private CI (continuous integration).
 As a general guideline:

 * Do not push fixes under embargo to public branches or repositories until agreed with the disclosure coordinator;
 * Use a local CI copy.
 It can be either a setup running on the developer's machine, an in-premises copy, or a special private CI run spawned by the Eclipse Foundation IT team;